 Field-hunting tip

-Look in hydrothermal veins in sedimentary rocks country — that is the host setting where mannardite typically forms.
+Look in hydrothermal veins in sedimentary rocks country, the host setting where mannardite typically forms.
 If you start seeing quartz, pyrite, anatase in float, you are in the right ground.
 Field specimens usually show a prismatic crystals habit, so train your eye for that shape before scanning the outcrop.